CineStill 800T Film Review

 CineStill 800T is often used at night or indoors due to its tungsten colour balance and relatively high ISO rating.
 However, it can also be reliably pushed up to EI 3200 and pulled to EI 200.
 The overall contrast of the film will be affected but still acceptable, and the grain remains fine in all those scenarios.

-CineStill pulled to EI 320 (-1.3 stops).
+CineStill pulled to EI 320 (-1⅓ stops).
 Shot with Minolta TC-1.

 CineStill 800T colours & halation.

 You may also notice that the film renders distinct red halos around bright light sources and specular highlights.
-This is due to the absence of the rem-jet backing (removed by CineStill so that the film can be safely processed in standard chemicals).
+This is due to the absence of the remjet backing (removed by CineStill so that the film can be safely processed in standard chemicals).

-With the 800T, there’s no way to prevent the halation other than to avoid bright light sources.
-It may be reduced if you pull-process the film — but it can’t be eliminated completely.
-Your modern fast colour film alternative without halation would be Kodak Portra 800, which has a C-41-compatible anti-halation layer built-in (more on that below).
+There’s no way to prevent halation other than to avoid bright light sources.
+It may be reduced if you pull-process the film, but it can’t be eliminated completely.
+Your modern fast colour film alternative without halation would be Kodak Portra 800 or bulk-loaded/rebranded Kodak Vision 3 film with the remjet layer intact (but not every lab will take this film and you’ll need to follow these steps to process it at home).

 Tungsten vs. daylight colour balance.